-- (5) To be admitted into an HDR course: - a. applicants must demonstrate they have the capabilities to complete research at the corresponding Australian Qualifications Framework (AQF) level; and - b. the university must be able to supply the resources, support and supervision to enable applicants to complete the proposed research. - (6) Admission into an HDR course is governed by the Higher Degree by Research Admission and Enrolment Procedure. - (7) To be enrolled into a HDR course: - a. candidates must have organised one Principal Supervisor and at least one Associate Supervisor in accordance with the Higher Degree by Research Supervision Procedure; and - b. candidates must be allocated to a Faculty or to the Menzies School of Health (Home Faculty), usually the Faculty of their principal supervisor.
+- (5) To be admitted into an HDR course: - a. applicants must demonstrate they have the capabilities to complete research at the corresponding Australian Qualifications Framework (AQF) level; and - b. the University must be able to supply the resources, support and supervision to enable applicants to complete the proposed research. - (6) Admission into an HDR course is governed by the Higher Degree by Research Admission and Enrolment Procedure. - (7) To be enrolled into a HDR course: - a. candidates must have organised one Principal Supervisor and at least one Associate Supervisor in accordance with the Higher Degree by Research Supervision Procedure; and - b. candidates must be allocated to a Faculty or to the Menzies School of Health Research (home faculty), usually the Faculty of their principal supervisor.

-- (8) Candidates allocated to the Menzies School of Health must comply with the policies and procedures of both the University and specific to the Menzies School of Health.
-In certain circumstances these candidates should follow the policies and procedures of the Menzies School of Health over those of the University, some of which are noted in this policy. - (9) Each year, Research and Innovation will prompt candidates to enrol or re-enrol into the course. - (10) A candidate can transfer to another Home Faculty if approved by this Home Faculty and if beneficial to the candidate.
-This change could be deemed as beneficial if the resources, practices, and priorities of this Home Faculty closely match the needs of this candidate. - (11) If candidates are not enrolled and have not arranged an approved leave of absence, their candidature will lapse and they they will be invited to show cause as to why they should be permitted to maintain their enrolment. - (12) Candidates may change some details of their enrolment throughout their course.
-For example, domestic candidates may change their study to part-time, or a course may be deferred for a period of time.
-The process for changing enrolment details is covered by the Higher Degree by Research Admission and Enrolment Procedure. - (13) Candidates must notify Research and Innovation whenever they change their name, citizenship, residency or travel overseas. - (14) During some or all their candidature, candidates may study externally, in which they are located away from the university campus.
-These arrangements must comply with the Higher Degree by Research Admission and Enrolment Procedure. - (15) Candidates may also request to conduct fieldwork overseas.
-To be successful, this request must be: - a. endorsed by the Principal Supervisor and Home Faculty; - b. approved by the Dean of Graduate Studies; - c. consistent with student visa conditions, as advised by CDU Global; and - d. consistent with the University's Travel Policy or the Menzies Travel Policy and Procedure (as applicable). - (16) The maximum period for overseas fieldwork is 12 months for PhD candidates and 6 months for Masters by Research candidates.
+- (8) Candidates allocated to the Menzies School of Health Research must comply with the policies and procedures of both the University and specific to the Menzies School of Health Research.
+In certain circumstances these candidates should follow the policies and procedures of the Menzies School of Health Research over those of the University, some of which are noted in this policy. - (9) Each year, Research and Innovation will prompt candidates to enrol or re-enrol into the course. - (10) A candidate can transfer to another home faculty if approved by this home faculty and if beneficial to the candidate.
+This change could be deemed as beneficial if the resources, practices, and priorities of this home faculty closely match the needs of this candidate. - (11) If candidates are not enrolled and have not arranged an approved leave of absence, their candidature will lapse and they will be required to show cause as to why they should be permitted to maintain their enrolment. - (12) Candidates may change some details of their enrolment throughout their course.
+For example, domestic candidates may change their study to part-time, or apply for leave for a period of time.
+The process for changing enrolment details is covered by the Higher Degree by Research Admission and Enrolment Procedure. - (13) Candidates must notify the HDR team at Research and Innovation whenever they change their name, citizenship, residency or travel overseas. - (14) During some or all their candidature, domestic candidates may study externally, in which they are located away from the university campus.
+These arrangements must comply with the Higher Degree by Research Admission and Enrolment Procedure.
+International students may apply to the Dean of Graduate Studies to study externally and approval will depend on individual circumstances and visa conditions. - (15) Candidates may also request to conduct fieldwork overseas.
+To be successful, this request must be: - a. approved by the Principal Supervisor and home faculty; - b. consistent with student visa conditions, as advised by CDU Global; and - c. consistent with the University's Travel Policy or the Menzies Travel Policy and Procedure (as applicable). - (16) The maximum period for overseas fieldwork is 12 months for PhD candidates and 6 months for Masters by Research candidates.
+Further extended periods may be considered subject to approval by the Dean of Graduate Studies.